Kristiansand Airport: New terminal

 The aerodromes reference altitude is 17 m above mean sea level.
 Kjevik has a category I instrument landing system in both directions, both which are equipped with precision approach path indicator.
 The airport has a category 7 fire and rescue service.
 The apron is connected to the runway via three taxiways, although none of these run parallel to the runway.

-The check-in area consists of automated and manned check-in stands, five car rental agencies and a Deli de Luca kiosk.
+The check-in area consists of automated and staffed check-in stands, five car rental agencies and a Deli de Luca kiosk.
 The departure hall features a kiosk from the same chain and a duty free store.
 The latter also serves arriving international passengers.
 The airport has six gates, numbered 1 through 7.
 The first three can be used for international flights, with gate 3 able to also handle domestic flights, when it is numbered 4.
 The last three only handle domestic flights.
 None of the gates have jetbridges.
 Ground handling is provided by Aviator and SAS Ground Handling, while aviation fuel is provided by Shell.